 Arsenal manager Arsene Wenger hailed one of the goals of the season after his side cruised to a 4-1 win over Norwich City to extend their lead at the top of the Premier League table.

-The Gunners were in scintillating form as Mesut Ozil scored his first two league goals for the club either side of a superb solo strike from Aaron Ramsey.
+The Gunners were in scintillating form as Mesut Ozil scored his first two goals for the club either side of a superb solo strike from Aaron Ramsey.

 But it was Jack Wilshere’s opener - a classy volley following a sensational team move - that had Wenger purring in his post-match press conference.

 “It was certainly one of the best goals of the season and one I enjoyed the most,” Wenger said.
 “It was the combination and speed I like to play.
 It was a mix of technical quality, speedy thinking and quick reaction.

 “It was a great goal.
 I think we have scored some good goals already this season, but the first today was exceptional.”

 The result takes the Gunners two points clear of second-placed Chelsea after eight matches, but Wenger was keen to play down the suggestion that his side are now favourites for the title.

 “We have a good attitude and are hungry,” he added.
 “We have a good solidarity level and quality.
 We have belief and that is strengthened by every win.
 There is a long way to go and I believe we just have to focus as a team and keep that solidarity there.”